mr4jay/Tangerine/posts/scaling-data-pipelines-with-snowflake.md

 ---
 title: 'Scaling Data Pipelines with Snowflake: A Deep Dive'
-excerpt: 'Explore advanced techniques for building and scaling high-throughput data pipelines using Snowflake’s powerful architecture.'
+excerpt: 'Unlock the secrets to building and scaling high-throughput data pipelines with Snowflake.
+This deep dive covers its unique architecture, from multi-cluster warehouses to zero-copy cloning, and provides practical steps for creating a robust, cost-effective data platform that drives faster, data-driven decisions for your organization.'
 imageUrl: 'https://placehold.co/1200x600.png'
 aiHint: 'data pipeline architecture'
 publishDate: '2023-10-26'
+tags:
+  - 'Snowflake'
+  - 'Data Pipelines'
+  - 'Scalability'
+  - 'DBT'
+  - 'Data Engineering'
 ---

 In the world of data engineering, scalability is king.
 As data volumes grow exponentially, the ability to process and analyze this data efficiently becomes a critical business advantage.
 This is where Snowflake shines.
 In this post, we'll take a deep dive into advanced techniques for building and scaling high-throughput data pipelines using Snowflake’s powerful architecture.